SOMETHING SINCE 1904

 After serving as Interim Executive Director since October 2000, Josette Rider is named as the fourth Executive Director in February.

-In July, the office space receives major flood damage after a torrential rainfall causing staff to relocate to Bank One office space for eight months.
+The office space endures major flood damage after a torrential rainfall causing staff to relocate to Bank One office space for eight months.
 Staff is still able to serve 631 matches; an increase of 121 over 2001.

 The first Amachi program volunteer is recruited.
-Amachi, a West African word meaning "who knows but what God has brought us through this child", is a one-to-one community-based mentoring program which matches volunteer adult role models from faith communities with children whose parents are incarcerated.
+Amachi, a Nigerian-Igbo word meaning "who knows what God has brought us through this child" is a one-to-one community-based mentoring program, which matches volunteer adult role models from faith communities with children whose parents are incarcerated.
 Success to Significance, a Growth Initiative, was launched with a goal to serve 1,262 children by raising $1.4 million by 2006.

 BBBS of NEI serves over 1,000 children in one year for the first time in its history.